testcontainers/testcontainers-dotnet/docs/api/resource_reuse.md

 The current implementation considers the following resource configurations and their corresponding builder APIs when calculating the hash value.

-> [!NOTE]
+!!!note

-> Version 3.8.0 did not include the container configuration's name in the hash value.
+    Version 3.8.0 did not include the container configuration's name in the hash value.

 - [ContainerConfiguration](https://github.com/testcontainers/testcontainers-dotnet/blob/develop/src/Testcontainers/Configurations/Containers/ContainerConfiguration.cs)
     - Image